Zinsser Primers Best For All Painting Applications

 Priming before painting can be the difference between a paint job that fails and one that lasts a long time.

-Even though it’s off-brand, other competing paint stores often offer Zinsser, a Rustoleum product.
+Even though it’s off-brand, other competing paint stores often offer Zinsser, a Rust-Oleum product.
 That’s a testament to how good this primer is.

 Primers Explained

-The best stain-blocking primers will prevent materials from letching through a paint coating, blocking wood tannins, sap, water stains, ink, and more.
+The best stain-blocking primers prevent materials from leaching through a paint coating and block wood tannins, sap, water stains, ink, and more.Â

-Bonding primers promote proper paint adhesion to slick and unpainted surfaces.
-These primers also will transition from one paint material to another, such as from oil to acrylic.
+Bonding primers promote proper paint adhesion on slick, unpainted surfaces.
+These primers will also transition between paint materials, such as from oil to acrylic.
+Ordinary primers for interior wood and drywall are often clay-based and are used to condition surfaces before the first coat of paint.

 Zinsser BIN Primer